You need a Cervical Screening Test if:

 If you have symptoms, such as unusual bleeding or pain, see your doctor straight away.
 Don’t wait for your cervical screening appointment.

 The Cervical Screening Test (the Pap test replacement*) looks for human papillomavirus (HPV), a common virus in women and men.
-HPV infection that doesn’t clear up can cause changes in the cells of the cervix, which may eventually lead to cervical cancer.
+HPV infection that does not clear up can cause changes in the cells of the cervix, which may eventually lead to cervical cancer.

 Most women with HPV infection will not have symptoms.
 By detecting HPV in women who aren’t aware they have the infection, cervical screening prevents cervical cancer and saves lives.